fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Add-AzureRmDataLakeStoreTrustedIdProvider.md

 ## PARAMETERS

 ### -Account
-The name of the Data Lake Store account to add the specified trusted identity provider to.
+Specifies the name of the Data Lake Store account to add the specified trusted identity provider to.

 ```yaml
 Type: String